autowarefoundation/autoware.universe/design/Planning/DesignRationale.md

 # Planning Architecture Rationale

 ## Requirements for Planning
-Plannig architecture must be able to support any functions required to achieve the overall use case stated in [Overview](/Overview.md)
+Planning architecture must be able to support any functions required to achieve the overall use case stated in [Overview](/Overview.md)

 This includes:
 - Calculates route that navigates to the desired goal